 5.Application Areas of Motor Controllers

-As briefly noted in the beginning, motor control is turning out to become part and parcel of our lives.
+As briefly noted in the beginning, motor control turns out to become part and parcel of our lives.
 Everywhere you go, you'll most certainly come across equipment that relies on them.
 The following are some examples of application areas where motor controllers find a lot of use:

 - Medical Applications (medical analyzer, sleep apnea treatment)